How do Machine Learning Models Change?: METHODOLOGY

 Table \ref{table:commit_types} comprises four columns: \textit{Type}, \textit{Description}, \textit{Example}, and \textit{Explanation}.
 The \textit{Type} column lists the commit types from Bhatia et al.'s taxonomy, which are the labels assigned to commits by the LLM based on the input provided.
 The \textit{Description} column provides a brief explanation of each commit type.
 The \textit{Example} column presents an actual commit from our dataset, including the model ID, commit ID, commit title, files modified, and relevant changes.
 This example represents the input provided to the LLM for classification.
 The \textit{Explanation} column offers a rationale for why, given the input, it is reasonable that the LLM classified the commit into the specified \textit{Type}.

-In addition to Bhatia et al.'s taxonomy, we categorized the commits according to Swanson's traditional software maintenance categories—\textit{Corrective}, \textit{Perfective}, and \textit{Adaptive}—as established in our previous study \cite{castano2023analyzing}.
-This classification was performed using a neural network approach based on the work of Sarwar et al. \cite{sarwar2020multi}, who fine-tuned an off-the-shelf neural network, DistilBERT, for the commit message classification task.
-Incorporating both Bhatia et al.'s taxonomy and Swanson's categories ensures that our classification framework is both comprehensive and versatile, capturing a wide spectrum of commit types relevant to ML model development and general software maintenance.
+To classify the ML-specific commit types from Bhatia et al.'s taxonomy, we use the Gemini 2.5 Flash LLM \cite{deepmindGeminiFlash}.
+This model is chosen because, at the time of classification (May 2025), it provides an optimal balance of effectiveness, cost, and speed, achieving performance comparable to state of the art LLMs (e.g., LMSYS Chatbot Arena~\cite{huggingfaceLMSysChatbot}) at approximately 50 times reduced cost and faster inference \cite{gpt4Pricing,googleGeminiPricing}.

-To classify the ML-specific commit types from Bhatia et al.'s taxonomy, we utilized the Gemini 1.5 Flash LLM \cite{deepmindGeminiFlash}.
-This model was chosen because, at the time of classification (June 2024), it provided an optimal balance of effectiveness, cost, and speed, achieving performance comparable to the original versions of GPT-4 (e.g., LMSYS Chatbot Arena~\cite{huggingfaceLMSysChatbot}) at approximately 50 times reduced cost and faster inference \cite{gpt4Pricing,googleGeminiPricing}.
+The large scale of commit classification also necessitates strategies for managing LLM API rate limits.
+Our approach includes selecting the Gemini 2.5 Flash model partly for its flexible token-based limits and implementing robust error handling in our classification scripts.
+Specifically, LLM API calls incorporated automatic retries with exponential backoff (e.g., pausing for 60 seconds or more) upon encountering rate limit errors (typically indicated by a 429 HTTP status code), ensuring that temporary interruptions did not halt the overall classification process.

-For the classification process, we provided the LLM with context regarding the classification criteria (the descriptions of each commit type) and the commit data extracted previously.
+For the classification process, we provide the LLM with context regarding the classification criteria (the descriptions of each commit type) and the commit data extracted previously.
 Specifically, the input to the LLM included details about each commit, such as:

 We ensured that the output from the LLM was in JSON format to facilitate the retrieval and processing of the classifications for each commit.